West Valley Community College

 Instructor Policies:

-Participation: Students are expected to actively participate in threaded discussions posted for the class.
+Participation: Students are expected to actively participate in the class.
 Failure to participate will adversely affect a student’s grade.
 Any student not regularly participating in the class may be dropped from the class by the instructor.
-PLEASE NOTE: FAILURE TO PARTICIPATE FULLY IN ANY ONE OR MORE OF THE COMPONENTS OF THIS COURSE WILL RESULT IN A FAILING GRADE.
-For example, even if a student passes all of the quizzes, midterm, and final but does not turn in all of the homework assignments that student will receive a failing grade.
+PLEASE NOTE: FAILURE TO PASS WITH A 70% OR BETTER ANY ONE OR MORE OF THE COMPONENTS OF THIS COURSE WILL RESULT IN A FAILING GRADE.
+For example, even if a student passes all of the quizzes, midterm and final but does not pass the homework assignment segment that student will receive a failing grade.

 Withdrawals: If a student wishes to withdraw from the class it is the student’s responsibility to complete the proper paperwork prior to the final withdrawal date for the semester.
 Failure to do so will result in a failing grade.
 Please check the student catalog for the last date to withdraw from the course.

-Student Assessment Methods—Any or all of the following methods of assessment may be used in this course: Thread discussion participation, quizzes, Mid-term, Final exam, and homework assignments.
+Student Assessment Methods—Any or all of the following methods of assessment may be used in this course: Class participation, weekly quizzes, Midterm, Final exam, and homework assignments.

-Grades: You will be graded on the quality of your assignments, online participation, and performance on tests.
-There will be a quizzes covering the chapters that have been presented for that week through your reading and lectures.
-Each quiz will be available for the time posted in course calendar, after which time it will not be available.
-If you do not take the quiz during the time it is offered you will not be able to make it up.
-Each quiz will be a combination of multiple choice and true/false.
-You will be tested on information from the text book, homework assignments, thread discussions, and lectures notes.
-Quizzes may be cumulative.
-Further, the midterm, will cover the material presented in the class up to the date of the midterm and the final, will include the entire textbook, thread discussions, homework assignments, and course lectures notes.
-The final and mid-term will be available for the time posted in course calendar, after which time they will not be available.
+Grades: You will be graded on the quality of your assignments, online participation, and performance on tests and quizzes.
+There will be a weekly quiz covering the chapters that have been presented for that week through your reading and lectures.
+You will be given one week to complete the quiz after which time it will not be available.
+If you do not take the quiz during the week it is offered you will not be able to make it up.
+Each quiz will be a combination of multiple choice and/or true/false.
+You will be tested on information from the text book, homework assignments, and lectures notes.
+Quizzes will not be cumulative.
+However, the midterm, will cover the material presented in the class up to the date of the midterm and the final, will include the entire textbook, homework assignments, and course lectures notes.
+The midterm will be available for one week after which time it will not be available.
+The final will available for the period of time indicated on the course calendar.
 If you do not take the midterm or the final you will not be able to make it up.
 Therefore, please check the class calendar carefully to make sure that you will be available to take the test during the week they are available before committing to the class.

 You may choose to take this class for a letter grade or credit/no credit.
 A letter C grade requires at least a 70% and a Credit requires a 70% or higher for the course material.
 Students must complete all assignments to receive a passing grade/credit.
-If you fail to notify the instructor of your election the instructor will determine at her discretion whether to give a letter grade or a Credit/No Credit grade.
+If you fail to notify the instructor of your election you will be given a letter grade for class scores 80% and above a Credit for scores 70% up to 80% and a no credit for anything less than 70%.
 In order for the class to apply for the California Real Estate Examination requirement a student must pass the course with either a credit or a C or better grade.

 Your Total Grade will consist of:

-• Online participation, through homework, threaded discussions, and interactive email: 15%
+• Online participation, through homework, and interactive email: 15%

 • Chapter quizzes: 20%